 This fourth key element was divided into 4 parts:

-- Home owned or rented – The government was interested to know whether your ancestor either owned or rented the home in which they lived in.
+- Home owned or rented – The government was interested to know whether your ancestor either owned or rented the home in which they lived.

 - Value of home – Following on from the previous question the government also wanted to know the value of their home.
 However, if your ancestor rented their accommodation then the amount of monthly rental was listed.

-- Radio set – Quite unique to the census records was the inclusion as to whether individuals owned a radio set.
+- Radio set – Unique to the census records was the inclusion as to whether individuals owned a radio set.

 - Does this family live on a farm – The government also wanted to know whether the family lived on a farm or not.

 This key element was divided into 5 parts:

 - Sex – Individuals would have either have been listed as Male or Female.
 If your ancestor’s name is illegible you may be able to deduce it from knowing the sex of the person.

 - Color or race – This can give you an insight into the ethnicity of your ancestor.

 - Age at last birthday – The person’s current age at the time of the census.